apache/incubator-brooklyn/docs/use/examples/portable-cloudfoundry/index.md

 With this defined, let us create an entity which implements ``Movable``, and otherwise simply wraps a webapp cluster.
-We start with the ``Startable`` interface methods (effectors), with an implementation that delegates to an ``ElasticJavaWebAppService`` entity, creating it if necessary, and advertising its ID through a sensor.
+We start with its interface, extending ``Startable`` to inherit its methods (effectors).

 {% highlight java %}
-@InheritConstructors
+@ImplementedBy(MovableElasticWebAppClusterImpl.class)
-class MovableElasticWebAppCluster extends AbstractEntity implements Startable, MovableEntityTrait {
+public interface MovableElasticWebAppCluster extends Entity, Startable, MovableEntityTrait {

+    // this advertises that this config key is easily available on this entity,
+    // either by passing (war: "classpath://...") in the constructor or by setConfig(ROOT_WAR).
+    // as a config variable, it will be inherited by children, so the children web app entities will pick it up.
     @SetFromFlag("war")
     public static final BasicConfigKey<String> ROOT_WAR = JavaWebAppService.ROOT_WAR;

-    public static final BasicAttributeSensor<String> PRIMARY_SVC_ENTITY_ID =
+    public static final BasicAttributeSensor<String> PRIMARY_SVC_ENTITY_ID = new BasicAttributeSensor<String>(
-            [ String, "movable.primary.id", "Entity ID of primary web-app service" ];
+            String.class, "movable.primary.id", "Entity ID of primary web-app service");
+}
+{% endhighlight %}

+The implementation will delegate to an ``ElasticJavaWebAppService`` entity, creating it if necessary, and advertising its ID through a sensor.

+{% highlight java %}
+public class MovableElasticWebAppClusterImpl extends AbstractEntity implements MovableElasticWebAppCluster {

+    public static final Logger log = LoggerFactory.getLogger(MovableElasticWebAppClusterImpl.class);

+    public MovableElasticWebAppClusterImpl() {
+    }

     @Override
     public void start(Collection<? extends Location> locations) {